kenatiod/MUT/Understanding Machine Understanding.md

 O'Sullivan, D. (2023, August 29).
 AI tools make things up a lot, and that's a huge problem.
 CNN. https://www.cnn.com/2023/08/29/tech/ai-hallucinations-misinformation/index.html

+Rashkin, H., et al. (2021).
+Measuring Attribution in Natural Language Generation Models.
+In Proceedings of the 2021 Conference of the North American Chapter of the Association for Computational Linguistics.

 Roose, K. (2023, February 14).
 A new area of A.I. booms, even amid the tech gloom.
 The New York Times. https://www.nytimes.com/2023/02/14/technology/ai-artificial-intelligence-boom.html

 Saboo, S. (2023, August 15).
 How do you verify AI-generated insights?
 LinkedIn. https://www.linkedin.com/pulse/how-do-you-verify-ai-generated-insights-siddharth-saboo

+Shuster, K., et al. (2021).
+Retrieval Augmentation Reduces Hallucination in Conversation.
+In Findings of the Association for Computational Linguistics: EMNLP 2021.

 The Economist.
 (2024, February 28).
 AI models make stuff up.
 How can hallucinations be controlled? https://www.economist.com/science-and-technology/2024/02/28/ai-models-make-stuff-up-how-can-hallucinations-be-controlled